 Under the general laws of wills, there’s a rule to protect a surviving spouse who’s left out of a will.
 This rule is called an elective share and allow a surviving spouse to claim a portion of the deceased’s estate regardless of the will’s contents.

-Our best attorneys can talk to you about your legal options or concerns and how we can best help your needs.
-Call the best civil attorneys in California now at 855-200-ATTY (855-200-2889).
+Our attorneys can talk to you about your legal options or concerns and how we can best help your business.
+Call our civil attorneys now at (855) 200-2889.
 You can also email us using the contact form below.

 Our experienced civil attorneys will speak to you right away and handle your legal issues promptly.
 WE ARE HERE 24 HOURS A DAY TO ANSWER YOUR QUESTIONS.
 Se Habla Español.